hazelops/ize/DOCS.md

 ize completion zsh > "${fpath[1]}/_ize"
 ```

-You will need to start a new shell for this setup to take effect.
+To take effect for this setup you should run `source ~/.zshrc` or simply restart shell.

 ##### 2. Bash:
 Autocompletion script depends on the `bash-completion` package.